I have been very lucky in my life to have the privilege of working with self-employed and small business owners from all over the globe.

 Then there are what I call the Big ‘W’s’ – questions that truly help define your market.

-You get my drift here?
+Do you get my drift here?
 You will probably be able to add more once you get into answering them as in this process you truly begin to see your business opportunity in a different light.

 Then you get to ask the Big ‘H’ questions.